Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Introduction

 It is an open problem whether the Turaev-Viro TQFT derived from the spherical fusion category $\lmod{(\Fun{Y} \rtimes \CC G)}$, whose state spaces give the ground-state spaces of the $(1,G,1,Y)$-case, is also a particular case of {Quinn's finite total homotopy TQFT} and, in particular, if it has a homotopical explanation. \end{itemize}

-We finish this introduction by presenting the following set of open problems {which arise from the present paper}:

-\begin{enumerate} \item Are the ground-state spaces of the full $\GEXY$-case triangulation independent and is there a TQFT giving these ground-state spaces, which is a particular case of {Quinn's finite total homotopy TQFT}? \item {The following are likely the most important open problems resulting from our construction.} Considering general crossed modules of semisimple Hopf algebras: \begin{itemize} \item Is the ground-state space of the \HHK\ model in $(\Sigma,L)$ always canonically invariant of the triangulation $L$ of $\Sigma$? \item Is there an underpinning TQFT whose state spaces give the ground-state spaces of the \HHK\ model?
+We finish this introduction by presenting the following set of open problems {which arise from the present paper}: \begin{enumerate} \itemsep{0em} \item Are the ground-state spaces of the full $\GEXY$-model triangulation independent and is there a TQFT giving these ground-state spaces, which is a particular case of {Quinn's finite total homotopy TQFT}? \item {The following are likely the most important open problems resulting from our construction.} Considering general crossed modules of semisimple Hopf algebras: \begin{itemize} \itemsep{0em} \item Is the ground-state space of the \HHK\ model in $(\Sigma,L)$ always canonically invariant of the triangulation $L$ of $\Sigma$? \item Is there an underpinning TQFT whose state spaces give the ground-state spaces of the \HHK\ model?
 In particular, what are the quantum gates that could be realized by the underlying mapping class group actions? \end{itemize} \item Majid defined in \cite{majid2012strict} a generalisation of crossed modules of Hopf algebras that he called \emph{“braided crossed modules of Hopf algebras”} $(B \xrightarrow{\partial} H,\lact)$.
 Here $B$ is a Hopf algebra in $\mathcal{Z}(\lmod{H})$, the braided category of Yetter-Drinfeld modules over $H$.
 It is an open problem whether our construction of the \HHK\ model generalises to this setting.

 \item {What local excitations does the \HHK\ model admit?
 Previously \cite{koppen}, defects of co-dimensions $2$ and $1$ (i.e.\ point-like and string-like excitations) in the Kitaev model have been studied in the general Hopf-algebraic setting.
 It is an interesting open problem to extend this to the \HHK\ model constructed in the present paper.}